iTwin/itwinjs-core/docs/bis/guide/fundamentals/codes.md

 - Etc.

 When the identified entity is physical in nature, it will often have its *code* physically affixed to it (as in the VIN Number on a car or the Manufacturer’s Serial Number on an instrument).

-When the identified entity is non-physical, it may have its *code* semi-permanently attached to a related physical entity.
+When the identified entity is a role assumed by a physical entity, it may have its *code* semi-permanently attached to a related physical entity.
 For example, a physical valve will have its serial number permanently affixed to it.
 The "Tag Number" of the "function" that the valve is performing in the process is stamped onto a "Tag" attached to the valve with a wire.
 If the valve is replaced with a new one (with a new serial number) the Tag holding function's "Tag Number" will be moved to the new valve.

+When the identified entity is pure information in nature, it will often have its *code* assigned to it in the form of a *name* or similar concept, assigned by a domain, organization or software system.
+Examples include the "name" assigned to a document by an organization, the "model" identifying a specific type of valve from its manufacturer's catalog or the "name" of a particular *line style* used in drawings of an organization.

 ### Example misuses of Code